 Well, in a few billion years, the Sun will become a Red Giant, which will mean the end of the world.

 In about 450 million years, increased solar emissivity will make earth too hot for C4 photosynthesis to occur, making terrestrial life impossible.
 Shortly after, the oceans will partially evaporate, increasing the atmospheric pressure to Venus-like levels, and making things even hotter.
-Earth is well past her prime.

 Various theories in modern physics predict that baryons have a limited lifetime.
-Considering that everything is made a baryons this would mean that given enough time the whole universe will simply fall apart no matter what happens.
+Considering that everything is made with baryons this would mean that given enough time the whole universe will simply fall apart no matter what happens.